egeulgen/pathfindR/cran-comments.md

       data   1.2Mb
       doc    2.1Mb

   By turning the protein-protein interaction networks into internal R data (now residing under R), we reduced the size from approx. 14Mb to 7 Mb.
+However, we could not reduce the data size any more.
 If we later want to add more built-in data, we will be creating a separate dataset package (as suggested before).

+There was only 1 NOTE in both the devel and release win-builder checks:
+* checking CRAN incoming feasibility ...
+NOTE
+Maintainer: 'Ege Ulgen <egeulgen@gmail.com>'

+Possibly mis-spelled words in DESCRIPTION:
+  Omics (21:58)

+  The word Omics is actually spelled correctly.

 ## Downstream dependencies
   There are currently no downstream dependencies for this package.